albytho/Self_Monitering_Discussion_Board/README.md

-# Simple_Public_Billboard
+# Self_Monitering_Discussion_Board

-My first project where I integrate flask and python together to make a billboard app that displays the text that people submit
+This is a web app that replicated a discussion board where people can publically post comments.
+Each of these comments go through a sentiment analysis to filter out the negative comments